DJI Osmo Mobile 7 and 7P, full review: unlimited tracking!

 Autonomy: variable endurance depending on use

 DJI claims a maximum autonomy of 10 hours for the Osmo Mobile 7 and 7P, but this value corresponds to optimized use, without power-hungry accessories.
-In reality, use of the multifunctional module considerably reduces autonomy, especially if you activate the lamp at maximum power continuously.
-In this case, you should expect an autonomy of 3 to 4 hours.
+In fact, using the multifunctional module considerably reduces autonomy.
+Count on around 5 hours with the active module without light, and 3 to 4 hours if the auxiliary light is used continuously at full intensity.

 As for recharging, it takes around 2h30 for a full charge, via the USB-C port on the handle.
 A reasonable amount of time, allowing you to quickly recover energy between two shooting sessions.